benjamin7361/FinalProject2022/README.md

 # RStudio:
 During the projects Data Modelling phase i had carried out three different classification classifiers in RStudio.
 From using the following classifiers; Decision Trees, Random Forest and Naive Bayes I had collected a total of 12 different results using the above data subsets.
 # Jupyter Notebooks:
-The Neyral Network implementations were carried out in Jupyter Notebooks using Python programming language.
+The Neural Network implementations were carried out in Jupyter Notebooks using Python programming language.